vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create a new service on the specified scope.

 ## service
-Working with a Specified Service
+Working With a Specified Service
 ============

 ### /2.0/services/application/{applicationId}